ImperialCollegeLondon/ventura_wsimod/README.md

 # ventura_wsimod
-This repository contains the code for an old version of WSIMOD used in the VENUTRA project
+This repository contains the code for an old version of WSIMOD, data and a wrapper to call the manchester model, and the Flask app used in the VENUTRA project

 ## Install
 - Download repo